How To Teach Lessons Through Discipline Instead Of Shame

 Shaming your child can make them feel like they can’t change rather than motivating them to make better choices.
 Using consequences, communication and positive parenting (like inductive discipline)is a way you can help your child feel safe, secure and valued instead of ashamed and angry.

 Shaming children makes them feel bad about themselves.
 Getting shamed by family members is the worst because the words from family members weigh more than the words of strangers.
 Words can be hurtful and damaging to confidence.

 Words To Use Instead Of Shaming

 I am all about positive parenting.
-Positive parenting or positive discipline is a parenting style that helps create strong bonds between children and avoiding the use of spanking and negative punishment when teaching lessons.
+Positive parenting or positive discipline is a parenting style that helps create strong bonds between children and avoiding the use of spanking and negative punishment (fear conditioning) when teaching lessons.

 When your children choose to not listen here are some positive ways you can create conversation and teach lessons:

 - “Please tell me what happened” Ask your child what happened and really listen to them,

 - “What does that feel like?”
 Assist your child in feeling the feelings that are related to the event that happened.
 Do they feel shame, anger, fear, happiness, surprise?
 Identify these feelings.